Speakers & Workshops

 National Safe Place

-Whether a child and youth care professional is working in a shelter, group home, out of school time program, detention center, as a child protective service worker, or in a youth development center, the shared commitment to positive and optimal youth development is more significant than the differences in these roles.
+Whether a child and youth care professional is working in a shelter, group home, out-of-school-time program, detention center, as a child protective services worker, or in a youth development center, the shared commitment to positive and optimal youth development is more significant than the differences in these roles.

-For more than 30 years, a movement to ensure options for child and youth care worker certification has gained momentum and a formalized process to gain recognition for the competencies and skills is now available.
+For more than 30 years, the movement to establish certification options for child and youth care workers has gained momentum, and a formalized process to recognize their competencies and skills is now available.

-The Child and Youth Care (CYC) Certification is identified by the Council on Accreditation and is available at the entry, associate, and professional level.
-This session will feature an overview of the link between the certification process and ethics, decreased organizational risk, increased staff satisfaction, and employee retention.
+The Child and Youth Care (CYC) Certification, recognized by the Council on Accreditation, is available at the entry, associate, and professional levels.
+This session will feature an overview of the link between the certification process and ethics, decreased organizational risk, increased staff satisfaction, and improved employee retention.

 Marcie Smith